cprima/cprimanet/tec/phy/ChatGPT/README.md

   - LinkedIn post
 - target audience
 - tone
+  - write in neutral tone and do not use enthusiastic adjectives
   - Write in an informal and friendly tone
   - Write in a straightforward, detailed, and instructional manner
 - act as